bk-cs/rtr/run_cli_tool/README.md

 ## DESCRIPTION
-Run a CLI-based tool and save the output in a text file in the temporary RTR directory
+Run a CLI-based tool and capture the output.
+Because of the potential for the script to time out when run using Real-time Response, results will be sent to your Humio instance (if 'Cloud' and 'Token' are provided) or written to log files in the temporary Rtr directory.

 ## PARAMETER File
 Path to the file